FOMU EN

 The 'Great War' was the first large-scale conflict that was recorded on celluloid and film.
 The fledgling media appeared to have unprecedented powers as the all-seeing eye, a reminder, but also as a weapon.
 Images not only chronicle a conflict, they also play a crucial role in it.
 Shooting Range highlights the way in which this happened in a conflict that kept the world in its grip for four years.

 FoMu shows how still image was used in newspapers, magazines, postcards or for military purposes.
 Propaganda and anti-war films also serve to widen the concept of this world conflict.
 FoMu does not only show historical documents in their original form.
 The book Shooting Range.
-Photography in the firing line?, published by MER, will be available at the exhibition.
+Photography and The Great War, published by MER, is for sale in the FOMU shop.

 Curators: Inge Henneman, Rein Deslé & Maureen Magerman